diegob1212/BIManalyst_g_24/A2/README.md

 It directly addresses our group’s focus area (structural including fire safety).

-It is measurable and testable: IFC files provide element types, dimensions, and materials that can be compared to the Eurocode tabulated requirements.
+It is measurable and testable: IFC files provide element types, dimensions, and materials that can be compared to the Eurocode requirements.

 ---